 * Relax - I've gone through the newborn stage four times with my own children, and I am very comfortable holding, posing, and comforting newborns.
 You are encouraged to sit back and relax while you're at your session with me.
 There are some poses I may ask for assistance with, but it won't be too often.
 I will also be sure to take baby's lead - if baby is hungry, we'll take a break.
 If baby is fussy, we'll cuddle and comfort.
 Patience is key.
 If you ever feel uncomfortable with a pose, etc - PLEASE let me know.
 I want you to feel 100% comfortable with your session!

 * Props - I have a stash of various props, wraps, hats, headbands etc that are available for use.
 Feel free to let me know if you have something special you would like to incorporate as I am happy to do so.
 A generous heads up would be great so I can start to get some ideas in my head and planning your special session.

-* Family shots - I adore family and sibling shots - those are the ones that get framed first at my house!
+* Family Shots - I adore family and sibling shots - those are the ones that get framed first at my house!
 I encourage them!
-I recommend simple clothing - no busy patterns, and a classic cream, fitted top always looks really nice and is flattering.
+I recommend simple clothing - no busy patterns, and a classic cream, navy, or black top always looks really nice and is flattering.
 Keep it simple.
-I like to do sibling shots right away, followed by family/dad + baby.
-If possible, this way dad or a grandparent can take the siblings for a walk, to the park, or out front to color/play games while we continue with the rest of the session.
+I like to do sibling shots right away, followed by family/parents + baby.
+This way dad or a grandparent can take the siblings for a walk, to the park, or out front to color/play games while we continue with the rest of the session.

 *Pardon Me! - Chances are I will look like a total bum at your session.
 I apologize in advance.
 I never wear hair products, perfume, or make up while photographing newborns.
 Sometimes the chemical smells can throw them off.
-I also advise that parents not wear cologne or perfumes since the baby won't be used to the foreign smells.
 I also wear old, comfortable clothes to newborn sessions because chances are that I will get peed, pooped, or puked on...
 Sometimes all three.